Lesson 4 of 5

 Gamma (Key Points)

-• +Short gamma = risk of accelerating losses
+• +Short gamma = your losses accelerate on adverse moves

 Vega (Key Points)